 Reddit — the self-proclaimed “front page of the internet” — has something for everybody.
-Whether it’s popular and mainstream or niche and obscure, we can pretty much guarantee that you’ll find a community of other enthusiasts on Reddit.
+Whether your interests are popular and mainstream or niche and obscure, we can pretty much guarantee that you’ll find a community of other enthusiasts on Reddit.

-No joke — there are vibrant communities dedicated to everything from the beauty of statistics to Photoshopping bird beaks onto bears.
+No joke — there are vibrant communities dedicated to everything from appreciating the beauty of statistics to curating clips of people doing things they immediately regret.
 So rest assured, there’s something on Reddit you’ll like.
 The trick is wading through all the nonsense and finding the good stuff — so we compiled a modest list of the best subreddits Reddit has to offer.

 This one is fun for the whole family.
-Basically, people take videos and GIFs of people rescuing animals, then run them in reverse to make it look like nonchalant animal abuse.
-It’s fantastic.
-Since you’re just watching a reversed clip and not a true depiction of the actual event, you don’t have to feel guilty about laughing when the guy stuffs a kitten down a sewer drain, lowers a kangaroo into a swimming pool, or drops a bear onto a trampoline and sends him flying up into a tree.
+Basically, people take videos and GIFs of people rescuing animals, then run them in reverse to make it look like they’re actually putting them in harm’s way.
+And since you’re just watching a reversed clip and not a true depiction of the actual event, you don’t have to feel guilty about laughing when the guy stuffs a kitten down a sewer drain, lowers a kangaroo into a swimming pool, or drops a bear onto a trampoline and sends him flying up into a tree.

 There are a lot of good animal-related subs on Reddit, but r/NatureIsFuckingLit is definitely the best place to go if you’re after fascinating, awe-inspiring, and downright impressive footage of nature.
-It’s basically Earth’s greatest hits, conveniently presented in a smattering of pictures, GIFs, and short video clips.
-The community is also pretty hilarious, and the comments are almost as good as the posts themselves.
+It’s basically Earth’s greatest hits, conveniently presented in a collection of pictures, GIFs, and short video clips.

-We tried not to put too many Default subreddits on this list, but /r/gifs is too great to overlook.
+We tried not to put too many default subreddits on this list, but r/gifs is too great to overlook.
 As one of Reddit’s largest and most active subs, it’s filled with a nearly endless torrent of content from all over the web.
 And that’s what makes it great.
-On any given day, /r/gifs offers a glimpse into what’s happening not only on the internet, but also in the world at large.
+On any given day, r/gifs offers a glimpse into what’s happening not only on the internet, but also in the world at large.
 If something important, amazing, or memorable happened today, you can bet that a relevant clip of the event will end up in this sub.
-Viral video clips, crazy new technologies, art installations, natural disasters, breaking news, relevant moments in history—it’s all here, in the quickest and most easily digestible format possible.
+It’s all here, in the quickest and most easily digestible format possible.

 If you like clips of people doing stupid and misguided things, then immediately regretting their decisions, then this sub is for you.
-It’s glorious — you can basically sit back and marvel at how dumb some people are, while simultaneously feeding your own ego and reinforcing the notion that your decision-making skills are vastly superior to that of the general populace.
+It’s glorious — you can basically sit back and marvel at how dumb some people are, while simultaneously feeling better about your own decision-making skills.

 Probably the most famous subreddit, r/IAmA is a place for people from all walks of life to do informal Q&A sessions.
 AMAs — short for “ask me anything”– attract all sorts of characters, and are a great way to get firsthand knowledge about what it’s like to be a firefighter, a corporate whistleblower, a NASA scientist, etc. In recent years, the subreddit has even become famous for celebrity AMAs.
 If you want to hear Jeff Bridges’ advice on how to make a marriage last, or for some reason want to ask Patrick Stewart whether he’d prefer to fight a horse-sized duck or 100 duck-sized horses, those are opportunities you’ll find on r/IAmA.